 Constitution and government

-The constitution and other laws and policies guarantee freedom of religion or belief, and freedom of expression.
+The Constitution and other laws and policies guarantee freedom of religion or belief, and freedom of expression.
 However, these laws are not always respected in practice.
 Furthermore, the entire system of government is based on sectarian quotas, which in practice encourages religious discrimination and discourages leaving one’s familial assigned religion.
 Most non-religious people in practice must conform to a religious identity.

-There are 18 officially recognized religious groups, including Ismailis, Alawites, Druzes and Jews.
-The government does not officially recognize some religious groups such as Bahais, Buddhists, Hindus, and unregistered Protestant groups.
-Members of these groups can not hold certain government positions, but they are permitted to perform their religious rites freely.
-Government records list some members of unregistered religious groups as belonging to recognized religious groups.
-The authorities appoint Sunni and Shia muftis and the Druze Sheikh al-Aql and pays their salaries, however, the government does not pay the salaries of Christian officials.
 An individual is allowed to change religion if the change is approved by the head of the religious group the person wishes to join.
 The government permits the publication of religious materials of every religious group in different languages and there are no legal prohibitions to proselytizing.

 In March 2014, former President Michael Suleiman appeared to evaluate atheism on a par with war and fundamentalism, in a speech during the election campaign.
 He said: “Peace will defeat war.
 Faith will defeat fundamentalism and atheism.”